 - Replacing broken window screens

-Once infestations are established, property owners should act swiftly to remove populations as Norway rats multiply quickly.
-Our trained Critter Control technicians have the necessary tools to remove Norway Rats.
-Give us a call today!Request a Quote
+Once infestations are identified, Toledo property owners should act quickly to remove populations, as Norway rats multiply quickly (with around 10 rats per litter and up to six litters per year—60 rats for one mother!).
+Our trained technicians have the necessary tools to remove Norway rats—call today!Request a Quote